-The Morris B. Redmann, Jr. Memorial Award for the outstanding senior football letterman who best combined scholarship and athletics was merited by Tanner J. Lee.
+The Morris B. Redmann, Jr. Memorial Award - for the outstanding senior football letterman who best combined scholarship and athletics - was merited by James J. Mickler.

-The Edwin F. Stacy, Jr. Wrestling Award, presented to the outstanding wrestler who made a major contribution to the team, excelled in academics, and exhibited exemplary leadership, was awarded to Mitchel J. Capella.
+The Edwin F. Stacy, Jr. Wrestling Award - for the outstanding wrestler who made a major contribution to the varsity team, excelled in academics, and exhibited exemplary leadership - was merited by Nicholas A. Charles.

-The Michael D. Conway Award for the most valuable player on the varsity soccer team was awarded to Joseph F. Kepper.
+The Michael D. Conway Award - for the most valuable player on the varsity soccer team - was merited by Nicholas D. Tadros.

-The Rodriguez Family Award for the most valuable swimmer was awarded to Johnston J. Burkhardt.
+The Rodriguez Family Award - for the most valuable swimmer on the varsity swimming team - was merited by Brett J. Dipuma.

-The Chester M. Rieth Award for the senior track letterman who exhibited leadership, sportsmanship, and spirit was awarded to Neal S. Fitzpatrick.
+The Chester M. Rieth Award - for the senior track letterman who exhibited exemplary leadership, sportsmanship, and spirit - was merited by Anthony J. Genova.

-The Stanley Ray Award for the most improved track letterman for the current year is merited by Ernest P. Legier III.
+The Stanley Ray Award - for the most improved letterman on the varsity track team during the 2013-14 school year - was merited by Patrick G. LaCour.

-The Most Valuable Golfer Award, presented to the golfer who made a significant contribution to the team, exhibited exemplary leadership, and performed in an outstanding manner in tournament play, was awarded to Nicholas C. Ingles.
+The Most Valuable Golfer Award - for the golfer who made a significant contribution to the varsity team, exhibited exemplary leadership, and performed in an outstanding manner in tournament play - was merited by Charles G. Glorioso '16.

-The Most Valuable Tennis Player Award, presented to the senior tennis player who made a significant contribution to the tennis program, exhibited exemplary leadership, and performed in an outstanding manner in tournament play, was presented to John A. Hotard, Jr.
+The Most Valuable Tennis Player Award - for the senior player who made a significant contribution to the varsity team, exhibited exemplary leadership, and performed in an outstanding manner in tournament play - was merited by Andrew J. Tufts.

-The Christopher Morgan Memorial Award for the cross-country letterman who best exemplified courage, leadership, sportsmanship, and spirit was awarded to Neal S. Fitzpatrick.
+The Christopher Morgan Memorial Award - for the cross-country letterman who exhibited exemplary courage, leadership, sportsmanship, and spirit - was merited by Jonathan C. Blanchard.

-The Joseph Michael Worley Memorial Award, presented to a senior who, by his unselfishness, sportsmanship, and spirit during his career at Jesuit, enhanced the athletic program as a player, manager, trainer, or student, was awarded to Earl Johnson III.
+The Joseph Michael Worley Memorial Award - for the senior who, by his unselfishness, sportsmanship, and spirit during his career at Jesuit, enhanced the athletic program either as a player, manager, trainer, or student - was merited by Joseph D. Hebert IV.

-HONOREES FROM THE CLASS OF 2013
+HONOREES FROM THE CLASS OF 2014